AqwamCreates/DataPredict/docs/Tutorials/GettingStartedWithReinforcementLearning.md

 * update()

-  * categoricalUpdate() is for discrete action spaces.
+  * categoricalUpdate() is for discrete action spaces

-  * diagonalGaussianUpdate() is for continuous action spaces.
+  * diagonalGaussianUpdate() is for continuous action spaces

 * episodeUpdate()